The Mill is a spectacular stone built former mill for grinding corn (although the water that powered the wheel was diverted many years ago).

-It is also close to the world renowned Eden Project - you can walk or cycle straight from The Mill along the miles of adjacent trails or take your car if you don't feel so energetic.
+It is also close to the world renowned Eden Project - you can walk or cycle straight from The Mill along the miles of adjacent trails (it takes about an hour or so to walk along the trails) or take your car if you don't feel so energetic.
 The Lost Gardens of Heligan are only a short drive away and there are many beautiful Cornish gardens to visit, particularly in the spring time when the warm Cornish climate encourages the early growth of shrubs and trees.

-Swim or try some sailing in the sea on the south coast or experience the exhilaration of surfing on the north coast - beautiful beaches, spectacular coastline - all this and much more that Cornwall has to offer.
+Swim or try some sailing or kayaking in the sea and on the rivers of the south coast or experience the exhilaration of surfing on the north coast - beautiful beaches, spectacular coastline - all this and much more that Cornwall has to offer.

 The Mill has two en suite bedrooms sleeping four people.
 An extra two people can be accommodated on a convertible sofa in the sitting room.
 A cot is available and a high chair if required.